Panoptic-aware Image-to-Image Translation: Related work

-{\bf Object-level image-to-image translation.} The object-level I2I translation is derived from the development of object-driven image generation research, \eg, synthesizing images from object scenes \cite{Scene-Generation, SG2IM} and synthesizing images from scene layouts \cite{Layout2IM, OC-GAN, LostGAN}.
-The object-level I2I translation methods utilize object perception (bounding boxes or masks) as guidance, which is effective for generating sharp object boundaries.
+{\bf Instance-level image-to-image translation.} The Instance-level I2I translation is derived from the object-driven image generation methods (\eg, synthesizing images from object scenes \cite{Scene-Generation, SG2IM} or generating images from layouts \cite{Layout2IM, OC-GAN, LostGAN}), they use object perception (\ie, bounding boxes or masks) for generating sharp object boundaries.
 Instagan \cite{Instagan} incorporated a set of instance attributes for instance-aware I2I translation.
-DA-GAN \cite{Da-gan} learned a deep attention encoder to enable the instance-level correspondences to be discovered consequently.
-SCGAN \cite{SCGAN} and SalG-GAN \cite{SalG-GAN} regarded saliency maps as object perception for object-level I2I translation.
-Shen \etal \cite{INIT}, Su \etal \cite{Instance-colorization} and Chen \etal \cite{SentiGAN} combined an object instance-level feature with an image-level feature for a higher quality instance-level I2I translation.
-However, as these methods only use the instance-level objects (things) without considering the semantic regions (stuff) from the background, the translated images will not have higher fidelity and tiny objects in more details on both foreground and background.
+DA-GAN \cite{Da-gan} learned a deep attention encoder to consequently discover instance-level correspondences.
+SCGAN \cite{SCGAN} and SalG-GAN \cite{SalG-GAN} regarded saliency maps as an object perception for image translation.
+Shen \etal \cite{INIT}, Su \etal \cite{Instance-colorization} and Chen \etal \cite{SentiGAN} combined the instance-level feature maps with image-level feature maps for high quality instance-level I2I translation.
+However, they only use the instance-level objects `thing' without considering specific background semantic regions `stuff' in the image translation process.